alokvishwa10/Synchronous-FIFO/README.md

 The data can be taken out or read from FIFO at every posedge of the clock based on the rd_en signal till it is empty.
 The read pointer gets incremented on every data read from FIFO memory.

 ## Empty condition
 w_ptr == r_ptr i.e. write and read pointers has the same value.
-MSB of w_ptr and r_ptr also has the same value.
+MSB of wr_ptr and rd_ptr also has the same value.

 ## Full condition
-w_ptr == r_ptr i.e. write and read pointers has the same value, but the MSB of w_ptr and r_ptr differs.
+wr_ptr == rd_ptr i.e. write and read pointers has the same value, but the MSB of wr_ptr and rd_ptr differs.

 ### Verilog code and testbench to verify the module are provided in the repository